mr-superonion/dotfiles_server/README.md

 ```shell
 export PATH="_CURRENT_DIR_/bin/":$PATH
 ```
-Then please read the scripts and make sure that they will not ruin break your computer.
+Then please read the scripts and make sure that they will not ruin  your computer.

 ## Job submission